 Are Cool Roofs for everyone?

 In theory, every roof should be cool.
 If that was the case, our nation would greatly decrease its energy dependence and consumption.
-We would also improve our environment and air quality, and less electricity would be required to cool our homes and buildings.
-Bear in mind that over 50% of our electricity comes from coal-burning power plants and coal is the dirtiest source of energy, and pollutes air with, sulfur, lead, arsenic, CO2 and other harmful substances and green house gases.
+We would also improve our environment and air quality, and use less electricity to cool our homes and buildings.
+Bear in mind that over 50% of our electricity comes from coal-burning power plants and coal is the dirtiest source of energy; it pollutes air with, sulfur, lead, arsenic, CO2 and other harmful substances and greenhouse gases.

 However, many people would argue that cool roofs are only for Sun-belt states, and that black roofs are better for northern states.
 This is completely wrong.
 Lets review the differences of Cool (white) roofs and black roofs in terms of energy savings and heat gain in the summer vs. heat loss in the winter.

-First of all, let me state a notion that in the winter, the heat does not escape the building (unless you open your windows), but rather the cold enters the building and lowers the inside temperature.
-With that notion in mind, lets compare the energy cost advantage of a black roof in the winter and a white roof in the summer.
+First of all, let me point out that in the winter, heat does not escape the building (unless you open your windows), but rather cold air enters the building and lowers the inside temperature.
+With this in mind, lets compare the energy cost advantage of a black roof in the winter and a white roof in the summer.

-Heat gain through the roofing surface: As you can see from the chart above, on an 85 degree F day, IB cool white roof will only gain 6 degrees or about 8%, whereas a black surface roof such as a rubber roof or rolled asphalt or tar roof will gain 87 degrees (!) or more than double in temperature to a total of 172 F. If you get down on your knees, you will actually get skin burns.
+Heat gain through the roofing surface: As you can see from the chart above, on an 85 degree F day, an IB cool white roof will only gain 6 degrees or about 8%, whereas a black surface roof, such as EPDM rubber or rolled asphalt or a tar roof will gain 87 degrees (!) or more than double in temperature, for a total of 172 F. If you get down on your knees, you will actually get skin burns.
 Imagine all this heat entering inside your home or place of business…

 Calculation metrics: